-It turned out the source of our problem had occurred back in Lulworth Cover when our batteries had overcharge down to the fact we had no alternator.
+It turned out the source of our problem had occurred back in Lulworth Cover when our batteries had overcharged due to the fact we had no alternator.
 Not disastrous, it turned out, so we continued in the hope that we’d have enough wind to do without relying too much on our knackered engine.

 We were also acutely aware that our boat was chartered and didn’t want to have to explain ourselves to the charter company back in Southampton!
-We bedded down for the night in Studland Bay, a breathtaking spot that offered incredible views at dusk and dawn.
+Despite this set back, we bedded down for the night in Studland Bay, a breathtaking spot that offered incredible views at dusk and dawn.